tmoens/zfm-documentation/zf-development-practices/docs/documentation.md

 mkdocs serve
 ```
 It will watch for changes and compile on the fly.
 It also tells you what
-port it is serving on.
-Just click it, and you will have see the website
+URL it is serving on.
+Just click the URL, and you will have see the website
 update every time you save an edit.

 The **mkdocs serve** command has lots of options which might be useful.
 If you